jessepav/lacygoill-wiki-backup/vim/qf.md

 ## How to look for `pat` in the buffer 1-10?

     :cexpr []
-    :sil! noa 1,10bufdo [l]vimgrepadd /pat/gj %
+    :silent! noautocmd 1,10bufdo [l]vimgrepadd /pat/gj %
            │ │
            │ └ see # Issues
            │
            └ if the pattern is absent from a buffer, it will raise an error, which could prevent `:bufdo` from finishing visiting the next buffers inside the range

 To search in all the buffers, remove the range in front of `:bufdo`.